 Neshama meaning?
-This is what God breathed into the first human.
-It conferred on Adam and all human beings all the singularities that define humankind.
+God breathed this into the first human.
+Neshama conferred on Adam and all human beings all the singularities that define humankind.

 Neshama meaning?
 A question that religion has overlooked.
-And science, particularly psychology, grapples with.
+And with which science, particularly and psychology grapple.
 Finally, we’re getting a sensible answer that breaches the chasm which separates these two disciplines.
 It is the human mind with which solely humankind is endowed.

 We are now going to see a few verses about animals and humans and how God transformed one into the other!
 I realize this sounds preposterous, but if God can create, He can also transform His beings.
 We need to understand what makes humans human and animals animal.
-What is the mechanism, so to speak?
+What is the mechanism?

 24 This is the interpretation, O king [Nebuchadnezzar], and this is the decree of the most High, which is come upon my lord the king: